angrynode/hightorrent_api/README.md

 ### QBittorrent notes

+Only QBittorrent release v5.0.4 (18 February 2025) is tested in the CI at the moment.

 The QBittorrent API exists, but is fragile...
 As a result, only the latest versions of QBittorrent are supported for the moment.

 - sometimes returns JSON, sometimes plaintext